Your ultimate guide to delicious chicken dishes

 • Produced from fermented red wine, red wine vinegar has a rich, full-bodied flavor and a deep red color.

-• For example, if you want to infuse herbs, a vinegar with a milder flavor, such as white vinegar or apple cider vinegar, will allow the herbs’.
+• For example, if you want to infuse herbs, a vinegar with a milder flavor, such as white vinegar or apple cider vinegar, will allow the herbs’ flavors to shine through.

 Vinegar, a culinary staple for centuries, has gained renewed popularity in recent years for its versatility and ability to enhance dishes with its tangy and complex flavors.
 Infused vinegars, where herbs, spices, fruits, and vegetables are steeped in vinegar to impart their unique aromas and tastes, have become a beloved ingredient among chefs and home cooks alike.
 However, choosing the right vinegar for infusing is crucial to achieving the desired flavor profile.